Our Guide to the Best of the Garden Route

 – Stephen Youngman

-1. Map of The Garden Route
+1. Where is The Garden Route

 The Garden Route is a glorious 300-kilometre / 190-mile stretch of coastline in South Africa.
 It runs from the small town of Mossel Bay (Mussel Bay) to the mouth of the Storms River and takes in places of outstanding natural beauty along the way, like George, Knysna (pronounced ‘Nighs-nah') and Plettenberg Bay.
 It's called the Garden Route because of the lush coastal forests that line the wide sandy beaches – Tsitsikamma (pronounced ‘Titzee-car-mah') National Park is rumoured to still have rare forest elephants walking among the huge old trees.